 Home Modifications in the Community

-Under the NDIS, participants may have funding in their plan, or have an upcoming review of their current plan to obtain modifications to their residence.
+Under the NDIS, participants may have funding in their plan, or have an upcoming review of their current plan to obtain home modifications to their residence.
 You may be eligible for home modifications due to your disability, current living environment or our Occupational Therapists have made an assessment that your place of residence needs the added support to provide you with a livable home.

 Community Therapy’s Occupational Therapists (OT) conduct the necessary assessments and plans for home modification services under the NDIS.
 Our OTs will work collaboratively with builders and suppliers to have works completed once the NDIA approve the works.